 Communication was done completely over email.
 It was great to have a record of everything sent and received and suited my late working hours.

-Although there is this detachment whereby I don’t know what is going on their end.
-Are they also frantically trying to get everything done and staying up until the early hours to do so.
-Or are they not taking the project as seriously, slapping together a half-arsed job and calling it a day?
-It can be easy to fear the worst if there is a lack of face to face communication or if there’s a problem and I can’t talk to the designer, the sales team, the accountant etc. directly and instead everything is going through the editor.
+Although there is this detachment whereby I don’t know exactly what is going on their end.
+Like me, are they also frantically trying to get everything done and staying up until the early hours to do so?
+Or are they not taking the project as seriously, slapping together a half-baked job and calling it a day?
+If often felt like the latter.
+It can be easy to fear the worst if there is a lack of face to face communication or if there’s a problem and I can’t talk to the designer, the sales team, the accountants directly.
+Instead everything is going through the editor as a middle-man.